Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style

-\refsect{expressions} defines the semantics of expression evaluation under interference that may change the value of variables in the expression. \refsect{expr-\constant} considers \constant\ expressions that evaluate to the same value before and after interference, and \refsect{expr-single-reference} considers the case when the evaluation of an expression corresponds to evaluating it in one of the states during the execution of the evaluation.
+\refsect{expr-syntax} defines the semantics of expression evaluation under interference that may change the value of variables in the expression. \refsect{expr-\constant} considers \constant\ expressions that evaluate to the same value before and after interference, and \refsect{expr-single-reference} considers the case when the evaluation of an expression is equivalent to evaluating it in one of the states during the execution of the evaluation.